GZHU-DVL/TiVQA/README.md

                 --batch_size==batch_size  --tau==tau  --beta==beta
 ```

-At the same time, we give a version of the file for the specific score of the test video, the model is trained by KoNViD-1k.
+At the same time, we give a version of the file for the specific score of the test video.
+You can obtain the quality score of any video through [test_demo.py](https://github.com/GZHU-DVL/TiVQA/blob/main/test_demo.py).
+The model is trained by KoNViD-1k.
 The operation is as follows,
 ```
 python test_demo.py --batch_size==batch_size \
 ```